-We can get it in our minds that “writing” means a composition with a proper introduction, conclusion, and three main points sandwiched in between.
-It’s easy to forget that although writing can be as complex as a research paper, it can also be as simple as making lists.
+Somehow, it’s been ingrained in us that “writing” means a composition with a proper introduction, conclusion, and three main points sandwiched in between.
+It’s easy to forget that although it can be as complex as a research paper, writing can also be as simple as making lists.

 Yep—list-making is a bona fide writing activity!